arangrhie/T2T-Polish/marker_assisted/README.md

 Depending on the purpose, this marker set can be generically defined.

-As the polishing team aims to generate the most conservative alignment set to validate structural correctness, we define markers as single-copy k-mers, occurring in the expected single-copy range from the PCR-free Illumina read set and unique in the assembly.
+As the goal is to generate the most conservative alignment set to validate structural correctness, we define markers as single-copy k-mers, occurring in the expected single-copy range from the PCR-free Illumina read set and unique in the assembly.

 Note the "single-copy range" is different from the conventional definition of single-copy k-mer multiplicity found in a genome.
 Here, we refer to the k-mers that are expected to be found 'globaly once' in a pseudo-haploid assembly as "single-copy",